Blueberry Lemon Cheesecake Recipe | Easy Dessert Idea

 Notes

-• Chilling Time: For the best texture, chill the cheesecake overnight.
+• For best texture, chill overnight before serving.

 • Trans Fat: 0g